 In Segbroek you can find nearly 40 works of art, most of them created between 2009 and 2016.
-According to The Hague Street Art it is even the largest public exhibition of The Hague.
-The designs are meant to brighten up the neighbourhood and they often have something to do with cartoons.
+According to The Hague Street Art, it is even the largest public exhibition of The Hague.
+The designs are meant to brighten up the neighborhood and they often have something to do with cartoons.
 For example, the electricity house at Valkenboskade is inspired by the cartoon character ‘Haagse Harry’, a Dutch comic from the nineties.
-Some houses have a more of an abstract design.
+Some houses have more of an abstract design.
 Artist Leo created a set of four houses with the city map of Segbroek as the artistic underground.

-The moral of this story: almost every type of wall can be used as canvas for street art.
+The moral of this story: almost every type of wall can be used as a canvas for street art.
 It is nice to see that The Hague is using street art to brighten up an area and trying to prevent vandalism.
 A number of works are also created with the help of the local residents.
-Hopefully more of these types of projects will follow in the Netherlands.
+Hopefully, more of these types of projects will follow in the Netherlands.

 Besides electricity houses there are also some nice wall paintings along the routes.